 Charlotte Cooper, Cloud & SPLA CPM from Vision Solutions explained how Hyper-V can be combined with Double-Take Software to provide real-time replication and failover for virtual machine environments.
 “The solution continuously captures changes as they happen and replicates those changes to one or more servers at any location, locally or globally.
 It is cost-effective and truly safeguards your firm” she explained.

 Business Continuity Challenges: Budget, Limited Resources, Staffing

 Some of the smaller firms commented that their main challenges to business continuity are limited resources and staffing.
-Additionally they had concerns about the investment required to set up a data centre themselves.
-Gareth Jones, Business Development Manager from Frontier Technology recommended using cloud computing “Outsourcing business continuity is an excellent solution for firms who have limited resources, funding and time.
-Frontier Continuity Service is a hosted business continuity solution which uses private cloud technology to securely connect your network to our data centres.
+Additionally, they had concerns about the investment required to set up a data centre themselves.
+Gareth Jones, Business Development Manager from Frontier Technology recommended using cloud computing “Outsourcing business continuity is an excellent solution for firms who have limited resources, funding, and time.
+Frontier Continuity Service is a hosted business continuity solution that uses private cloud technology to securely connect your network to our data centres.
 With no capital investment required it is affordable regardless of your size or industry sector.”

 For more information about business continuity, virtualisation or Frontier Technology, please email email@example.com or call 0845 603 6552